Mindbeam-AI/litespark-aws-marketplace/README.md

 - After a training job is created, you can view the progress at Amazon SageMaker AI > Training jobs.
 - Click on the job name to view the details.
 - View metrics in the Monitor section.
 The following metrics are shown: CPU Utilization, GPU Utilization, Memory Utilization, Disk Utilization, GPU Memory Utilization, batches_per_sec (per GPU), flops_per_sec (per GPU), (training) loss, samples_per_sec (per GPU), mfu (model flops utilization per GPU), tokens_per_sec (per GPU).
-- To view logs in Cloud Watch, go to Monitor > View logs.
+- To view logs in CloudWatch, go to Monitor > View logs.
 In the new page, go to Log streams, and select the appropriate log stream.
 - Checkpoints and outputs will be saved in your specified S3 bucket as safetensors.